claudio4/MinecraftServerTelegramAlert/README.md

 >npm run build

-Now copy the config.template.json and rename the copy to `config.json`, edit it with your data.
+Now create a copy of config.template.json with the name `config.json`.
+Adjust it with your preferences and credentials.

 >npm run start